Boiler Water Treatment Maintenance BMP’s

-No matter the type of boiler you work with, corrosion is always a risk and not everyone understands the preventative maintenance, or water treatment program, required to prevent equipment damage.
+No matter the type of boiler you work with, corrosion is always a risk and not everyone understands the preventative boiler maintenance, or water boiler maintenance treatment program, required to prevent equipment damage.

 Corrosion is commonly caused by oxygen or improper pH control.
 This can create holes in economizers, boiler tubes or feedwater piping resulting in boiler leaks and a pricey fix (see the next section for more).
 There are many forms of corrosion and they are not treated equally.

 It is necessary to consider the quantity of the various harmful substances that can be allowed in the boiler water without the risk of damage to the boiler.
 Corrosion may occur in the feed-water system as a result of low pH water and the presence of dissolved oxygen and carbon dioxide.

 Corrosion can be minimized through proper design (to minimize erosion), periodic cleaning, and constant and consistent control of oxygen, pH, and dissolved solids.
 So when you ask yourself, why is boiler water treatment chemicals required, the best method of ensuring peak performance level is through continuous control and utilizing an automated chemical feed and monitoring system to ensure the use of high-quality feedwater (and promote passivation of metal surfaces).
 Deaerators are also used to heat feedwater and reduce oxygen and other dissolved gases to acceptable levels in some facilities as an additional means of preventative treatment to the automated feedwater systems and can help to reduce the amount of chemical consumed.

 - pH of the boiler feed water